- »Dan Bilzerian Says He Won $54 Million From One Opponent

 The playboy went on to state, “I didn’t try to be a grinder, I did my grinding in college, played online and all that shit, but I kind of moved on from that.
 For me, it was getting into games with celebrities, producers, and hedge fund guys.
 I didn’t want to be associated with poker players, didn’t want to hang out with them, not even be seen with them.”

-These games, that nobody else in the poker community has ever heard of or had the opportunity to play in, is where Bilzerian made the first of two almost ridiculous claims.
+These games, that nobody else in the poker community has ever heard of or had the opportunity to play in, are where Bilzerian made the first of two almost ridiculous claims.
 Bilzerian said, without batting an eyelid, that he was one of the first poker players in the world to play a loose-aggressive style of poker before adding that “I was one of the first people that pioneered” a LAG approach.

 LAG players have existed almost as long as the game of poker itself.
 While a Tight-Aggressive (TAG) approach was adopted by large sections of the poker community for quite some time, poker legend Doyle Brunson highlighted the importance of being able to play LAG in his 1979 poker strategy book Super System.